Bogdan Petriceicu Hasdeu National College

-The Bogdan Petriceicu Hasdeu National College is an important high school in Buzău, Romania.
+The Bogdan Petriceicu Hasdeu National College (Colegiul Național "Bogdan Petriceicu Hasdeu") is a high school located at 1 Gării Boulevard, Buzău, Romania.
 It was named after the Romanian scholar and historian Bogdan Petriceicu Hasdeu.
 Founded in 1867, it is the oldest state-funded high-school in Buzău.

 Bogdan Petriceicu Hasdeu is a theoretical high school, with students ranging between grades 9 and 12, but it also has a small number of middle school classes.
-There are of approximately 1500 students aged between 11 and 19 years old.
+There are approximately 1,500 students aged between 11 and 19 years old.
+At the 2024 evaluation of all Romanian secondary schools, the high school came in 1st place, with a score of 9.58/10.

 History

 The opening and the first year (1867–1868)

 The law of public instruction, issued in November 1864, during the reign of Alexandru Ioan Cuza in Romania, ruled that in the country's major cities state-funded secular high and secondary schools were to be open.
 In 1865, the government organized schools in several cities, leaving out Buzău, however.
 This decision was motivated by a lack of funds, and by the fact that in Buzău there was already a secondary school functioning, the Theological Seminar.
 That school was not, however, secular, and the citizen's pressure persuaded the mayor to open a secondary school in 1867.

 The school was funded by the municipality.
 It functioned on the premises of the city primary school and its first headmaster was Luca Pavlovici Călăceanu.
 Upon the headmaster's request for a curriculum, the Ministry of Public Instruction sent him the curriculum taught at the Saint Sava National College in Bucharest.
 The new public secondary school was attended by 11 students, all in the junior grade.